 Our Journey, Our Mission

 As the makerspace branch of the Weston Public Library, the Art & Innovation Center extends the Library’s commitment to community and literacy through art and technology.
 Exposure to new ideas, processes, and skills empower patrons to create through art, technology and digital fabrication.
-The goal of the makerspace studios is to foster artists, craftsmen and technologists in their endeavors, welcoming both amateurs and professionals as they explore creative, tinkering fun.
+The goal of the makerspace studios is to foster artists, craftspeople and technologists in their endeavors, welcoming both amateurs and professionals as they explore creative, tinkering fun.

 The ‘Old Library’ Building